Program Summary

 Impact

-While driving the Product Experience and Design, I collaborated and led frequent design rituals and elicited feedback from Product, Stakeholders, and End Users to build the first Phase of the CRM Account and Patient Overview.
+Driving the Product Experience and Design, I collaborated and led frequent design rituals and elicited feedback from Product, Stakeholders, and End Users to build the First Phase of the CRM Account and Patient Overview.
+The key was to make sure everyone was heard and we could visualize together to gain consensus.

-Success of this rollout led to enhancing Voyager Health with the Hospital Dashboard feature.
+Success of shipping this feature led to enhancing Voyager Health with the Hospital Dashboard feature.